How do teachers use Twitter?

 I didn’t have that.
 Most of my parents were not on Twitter, because they had no specific need to do so.

 Version 2.0 came with the idea that I was following a few really good educators who regularly posted great classroom ideas.
 Eventually, I shut down my classroom tweets, and started to follow everyone I could find who offered ideas for education, and those who tweeted other interesting content (news, politics, and sports).

-I also tweet ideas and sites I have found useful, and am inching toward 1300 followers.
-My blog posts are added to Twitter as I create them.
-I repost them a few times for greater exposure.
+I also tweet ideas and sites I have found useful, and am inching toward 1000 followers.

 I now see that Twitter is about building a personal learning network.
 Education is a great field to do that with.
 I have learned so much from other educators on Twitter, I can’t believe others don’t tap into this resource.